Victor Andres “Dindo” C. Manhit

 Krystyna Louise Dy

-She was also the Chief of Staff of the Stratbase Group, and was the National Youth Coordinator of Democracy Watch Philippines.
+She is also the Chief of Staff of the Stratbase Group, and was the National Youth Coordinator of Democracy Watch Philippines.

 In 2010, she was elected as the President of the Sangguniang Kabataan (Youth Council) Provincial Federation of Isabela, earning her a seat at the Provincial Board.